 15 Dazzling Things to Do in Seville Spain

 Seville will steal your heart!
-The winding alleyways, the scent of orange blossoms, the blend of architecture, and tapas bars as far as the eye can see.
+The winding alleyways, the scent of orange blossoms, the blend of architecture and beautiful gardens, and tapas bars as far as the eye can see.
 The city has all the sights of a big city like Barcelona but the charm and feel of a smaller city or town.

-It’s easily one of the prettiest cities I’ve ever been lucky enough to visit!
-I’m confident you’ll agree once you’re there!
+Seville is easily one of the most beautiful cities I’ve ever been lucky enough to visit!
+I’m confident you’ll also agree that Seville is SO worth visiting once you’re there.

 Where is Seville?

-Seville is located in southern Spain’s Andalusia region.
+Seville is located in southern Spain’s Andalucia region along the banks of the Guadalquivir River.
 It’s just a couple of hours from other popular destinations like Cordoba, Malaga, Ronda, and Cadiz.
 There are also several popular white villages, or pueblos blancos, within easy driving distance, including Arcos de la Frontera, Sentenil, and Grazalema.

 Seville is well-connected with trains, buses, an airport, and well-maintained roads.
 The best way to get around the Andalucia region is by car.
 However, you won’t need a car while in Seville, and unfortunately, parking is difficult to come by no matter in which hotel you’re staying.
 Most visitors pay to park in one of the city lots, which can cost 20-30 Euros per day.

-One option to avoid parking fees on your Andalucia road trip would be to take the train, spend as many days enjoying the top things to do in Seville, and then rent a car to leave the city and explore the region.
+One option to avoid parking fees on your Andalucia road trip would be to take the train to Seville, spend as many days enjoying the top things to do in Seville, and then rent a car to leave the city and explore the region.

 Madrid to Seville Train

-If you’re planning to see just Seville or only the major cities in Andalusia, Spain’s vast network of trains can likely connect you with where you want to go.
+If you’re planning to see just Seville or only the major cities in Andalucia, Spain’s vast network of trains can likely connect you with where you want to go.

 There are many Madrid to Seville trains every day.
 The train ride takes about 2 1/2 hours on Spain’s AVE high-speed train.
-You can also fly from Seville to Madrid, but often the ticket price is higher and you’ll spend more time when you factor the hours at the airport prior to your flight.
+You can also fly from Seville to Madrid, but often the ticket price is higher and you’ll spend more time when you factor in the hours at the airport before your flight.

-While it’s technically possible to take day trips from Madrid to Seville or Malaga to Seville, you’d likely be rushing just to see all the best things to do in Seville!
+While it’s technically possible to take day trips from Madrid to Seville (or even Malaga to Seville), you’d likely be rushing just to see all the best things to do in Seville!
 A better plan is to spend 2-3 days exploring the city and perhaps even taking a day trip from Seville into the Andalucian countryside.

 Barcelona to Seville Train